ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/Buildathon/README.md

 4.  **Now work as a team to decide who will work on what pieces or pair up to do so** and begin to tinker with these pieces according to the design.
 It's ok to break anything at first.

-Your challenge is to modify and tinker with an existing solution template of interest from the ones recommended below.

 We encourage you to focus on the such as if you are a Data Scientist, focus on Azure Machine Learning or a web programmer focus on Web Jobs and Stream Analytics or if you are very familiar with BI, create some great dashboards.
 Focus on what you know and what you can do well.
 Please, in your buildathon projects pick from one below and keep your scope simple at first, then build to more complex.
 Some of these suggestions have a Microsoft R Server version as well.